musictheory/NilScript/README.md

 ### <a name="property-init"></a>Initialization

-At `+alloc`/`oj.class_createInstance` time, oj initializes all instance variables to one of the following values based on its type:
+During `+alloc`, oj initializes all instance variables to one of the following values based on its type:

     Boolean         -> false
     Number          -> 0